dcarpintero/machine-learning/TheTransformer.md

 The **self-attention** mechanism allows the model to directly consider the relationships between input words (or tokens) at different positions in the input sequence, rather than relying on a fixed-length context window or recurrence.
 This enables the Transformer to **process input sequences of arbitrary length** and **results in a more effective handling of long-range dependencies**.

-The self-attention process can be described as follows:
+This process can be described as follows:

 1. The input sequence is passed through an embedding layer, which maps the input tokens to a high-dimensional space.
 In practice it is implemented as a lookup table that maps each input token to a 512 size embedding vector.